| Technical Information (MGB 9)

 cyl/wall and rapid seating.
 This ring design also prevents oil from getting

+around and behind ring assembly.
 TOTAL SEAL intermediate compression ring -

 this is a regular compression ring that has been machined to accept a narrower